thadguidry/respec/ReSpec-Editor's-Guide.md

 #### Referencing terms from other specifications

-To cross reference terms in other specifications, use the powerful ([`xref`](xref)) feature.
-It lets you list of specifications ReSpec may search a term from, and simply reference the term.
+The powerful ([`xref`](xref)) feature let's you reference terms and concepts in other specifications.
 For example, to reference "default toJSON steps" from the [WebIDL standard](https://heycam.github.io/webidl/#default-tojson-steps):

 ```html "example": "Referencing definitions from other specifications."
 <script>